Last Updated: 11/21/2025

 Around the time that we launched ScreenCloud, it wasn’t uncommon to see a $1,200 price tag on a 46-inch flat-screen TV.
 Today it’s under $300 – even after persistent inflation.
 Screens are so cheap nowadays that even small businesses tend to have a few just lying around unused.
 But just because your TV is old enough to remember a world before Donald Trump was president doesn’t mean you can’t put it to good use.

 Digital signage software like ScreenCloud streamlines the process of creating displays for business use.
-Whether this is promotional content, menu boards, displaying employee engagement or internal communications content, regardless of whether it’s for a small professional services company or a microbrewery.
+Whether this is promotional content, menu boards, displaying employee engagement or internal communications content; and regardless of whether it’s for a small professional services company or a microbrewery.

 What can small businesses use digital signage for?